DonCrislip/V-AST/README.md

     npm i -g @doncrislip/v-ast

-Next, you will need to initialize your V-AST application.
+Next, you will need to initialize your V•AST application.
 Go to whichever directory you would like to run it in - it doesn't matter where :)

     cd desktop/some-dir